4 Minute Read

 Dave’s fielded lots of questions from home sellers like you over the years.
 Here are just a few that can help you make your next home deal a smart one.

 I found the perfect place, but my current home hasn’t sold yet.
-Is it okay to buy a new one while the getting’s good?
+Is it okay to buy a new one?

-Read Dave’s lips: Never buy a home until the first one sells!
+Read Dave’s lips: Never buy a home until your current one sells!
 You simply can’t predict how long your home will linger on the market.
 It could be a month.
 It could be a year.
 No home is worth depleting your savings.
 You might as well send Murphy a handwritten invitation to wreak havoc on both places!

 Beating other buyers to the punch may be a contact sport in a lot of markets these days, but that’s no reason to make a mistake with zeroes at the end.
 Cool your jets and wait until that Sold sign is firmly planted before moving on to the next place.
 Your future self will thank you for it!